squinkylabs/SqHarmony/docs/arpeggiator.md

 ## Controls

 * **Arpeggiator Mode** - A drop-down menu will open if you click on this control.
-This well reveal a menu with all the different arpeggiator modes, explained above.
+This will reveal a menu with all the different arpeggiator modes, explained above.
 After you select one the menu closes and a shortened version of the mode name is shown (to save space).
 * **Hold** - A switch.
-When Hold is active notes will accumulate in the arpeggiator, and a falling gate will note removed the note.
+When Hold is active notes will accumulate in the arpeggiator, and a falling gate will not removed the note.
 To clear the arpeggiator, turn Hold off and the notes will stop.
 * **Length** - Set the size of the input buffer.
 If length is zero it's not limited, but other settings will only keep that many input notes.
 * **Beats** - Sets the playback repetitions.
 When zero, does nothing.
 Other settings will determine the perceived number of beats in the output.